Helium314/HeliBoard/README.md

  * Split keyboard
  * Number row
  * Number pad
+ * Show all available extra characters on long pressing a key

 ## Important differences and changes to OpenBoard
 * Debug version can be installed along OpenBoard